storyfeet/dugi_bialan/content/works/little_red.md

 # "Oh my granny. your ears have gotten soo big"

-go "ni li buna mudei da wei gudei ei vin"
+go "dis li buna mudei da wei gudei ei vin"

 # "this is very good so I can hear you"